NijiDigital/js-koans/README.md

 The goal of this project is to improve skills of JavaScript programmers.

-It mainly contains some tests that describe some problems to solve and make assertions to check if the component behaves correctly.
+It mainly contains tests with problems to solve and assertions to check requirements of the component to implement.

-The way it works is very simple, all you have to do is to solve the failing tests.
+The way it works is very simple, all you have to do is to solve the failing tests, step by step.

 ## Story